maartenpaauw/pennant-for-filament-docs/README.md

 You can see your credentials in your [Anystack.sh](https://anystack.sh/) account: Anystack -> Transactions -> View details next to Pennant for Filament.

+> [!IMPORTANT]
-> Note: Make sure the `auth.json` file is in .gitignore to avoid leaking credentials into your git history.
+> Make sure the `auth.json` file is in .gitignore to avoid leaking credentials into your git history.

 If you are using [Laravel Forge](http://forge.laravel.com/), you don't need to create the `auth.json `file manually.
 Instead, you can set the credentials on the Composer Package Authentication screen of your server.